artefactual/atom-docs/user-manual/access-content/search-atom.rst

 ..
 NOTE::

-   See :ref:`above <dedicated-search-institutions>` for a list of :term:`fields <field>` that AtoM will search in an archival institution record.
    In the current release, results have not been weighted to favor title matches.
 If you see results without matches in the title (i.e. the authorized form of name), it means the search term(s) appears somewhere in the body of the record.